-- 2 tbsp powdered natvia (or icing sugar)
+- 2 tbsp powdered natvia or unrefined icing sugar

 - Place flour, sugar or natvia and butter in a bowl.
 Rub together with your fingers until rough crumbs form.
 If the dough comes together into a ball, that's ok too - you can pinch bits off and crumble over the cake later.
 Place in the fridge while you prepare the base.

 - Wash plums, pat dry and cut into quarters, removing the stone.
 Set aside.